Published Papers

 This white paper outlines the plans of the History Philosophy Culture Working Group of the Next Generation Event Horizon Telescope Collaboration.

-A puzzle concerning local symmetries and their empirical significance, The British Journal for the Philosophy of Science, 2022 (published, preprint)
+A puzzle concerning local symmetries and their empirical significance, The British Journal for the Philosophy of Science, 2022 (online first, preprint)

 In the last five years, the controversy about whether or not gauge transformations can be empirically significant has intensified.
 On the one hand, Greaves and Wallace (2014) developed a framework according to which, under some circumstances, gauge transformations can be empirically significant—and Teh (2015) further supported this result by using the Constrained Hamiltonian formalism.
 On the other hand, Friederich (2015, 2016) claims to have proved that gauge transformation can never be empirically significant.
 In this paper, I accomplish two tasks.
 First, I argue that there are strong reasons to resist Friederich’s proof because one of its assumptions is, at the very least, highly controversial.
 Second, I argue that, despite criticism by Brading and Brown (2004) and Friederich (2015), ‘t Hooft’s Beam-Splitter experiment is indeed a concrete example of a case where a local gauge symmetry has empirical significance.
 By shedding light on these two points, this paper shows that recent arguments that claim gauge transformations cannot be empirically significant are not satisfactory.

 On how Epistemological Letters changed the foundations of Physics, Oxford Handbook of the History and Interpretations of Quantum Mechanics (ed.
-Olival Freire), 2022 (published, preprint)
+Olival Freire), 2022 (online first, preprint)

 It is not an exaggeration to say that the 1970s marked the beginning of a new era in the foundation of quantum mechanics.
 These were the years when physicists and philosophers interested in the foundations of physics started to actively engage with the conceptual and empirical implications of the Bell inequality, published in 1964.
 Among other things, the first experiments designed to test whether quantum mechanics violated the inequality in question were carried out during these years and two journals —Foundations of Physics and Epistemological Letters— dedicated to the foundations of physics were created.
 Although all this is well-known, not much has been said about the exact ways that Epistemological Letters, in particular, helped the foundations of quantum mechanics consolidate as an important and respectable scientific discipline.
 And this is precisely the subject of the present paper.
 As I will argue here, at least four features of Epistemological Letters encouraged the foundations of quantum mechanics to flourish during a time when the discipline itself was not very well respected by the broader physics community: one, the kind of interdisciplinary research Epistemological Letters and the institution behind it so insistently encouraged; second, and related, their efforts for reaching out to anybody interested in the foundations of quantum mechanics, regardless of their department, position, or “academic status”; third, the fact that the journal explicitly promoted the informal confrontation of ideas; fourth, and more obviously, its very high quality—some of the most important papers on the foundations of quantum mechanics were first published in Epistemological Letters.

-Abandoning Galileo’s Ship: The quest for non-relational empirical significance (with Nicholas Teh), The British Journal for the Philosophy of Science, 2021 (published, preprint)
+Abandoning Galileo’s Ship: The quest for non-relational empirical significance (with Nicholas Teh), The British Journal for the Philosophy of Science, 2021 (online first, preprint)

 The recent debate about whether gauge symmetries can be empirically significant has focused on the possibility of ‘Galileo’s ship’ types of scenarios, where the symmetries effect relational differences between a subsystem and the environment.
 However, it has gone largely unremarked that apart from such Galileo’s ship scenarios, Greaves and Wallace (2014) proposed that gauge transformations can also be empirically significant in a ‘non-relational’ manner that is analogous to a Faraday-cage scenario, where the subsystem symmetry is related to a change in a charged boundary state.
 In this paper, we investigate the question of whether such non-relational scenarios are possible for gauge theories.
 Remarkably, the answer to this question turns out to be closely related to a foundational puzzle that has driven a host of recent developments at the frontiers of theoretical physics.
 By drawing on these recent developments, we show that a very natural way of elaborating on Greaves and Wallace’s claim of non-relational empirical significance for gauge symmetry is incoherent.
 However, we also argue that much of what they suggest is correct in spirit: one can indeed construct non-relational models of the kind they sketch, albeit ones where the empirical significance is not witnessed by a gauge symmetry but instead by a superficially similar boundary symmetry.
 Furthermore, the latter casts doubt on whether one really abandons Galileo’s ship in such scenarios.